So, you’re not happy at work.

 Where do you land currently on the satisfaction scale?
 Have you been holding out for a 10 and not appreciating that you’re doing pretty well at an 8?
 Have you been harboring unrealistic expectations of what career fulfillment actually looks like?
 Or are you suddenly realizing that greater fulfillment really is possible?
 Are you finally saying, “I’m not willing to settle for a 5 or a 6.
 I want, and deserve, something better!”

-I’d love to hear from you in the comments.
-And, if you’re ready to experience greater fulfillment but don’t know how, I’d love to help you find your way.
-Learn more about my career coaching services here.
+If you’re ready to experience greater fulfillment but don’t know how, I’d love to help you find your way.
+Check out the FIND Your Nourishing Career program here.